meteor-useraccounts/meteor/packages/accounts-base/API.md

 identity token then the user has been authenticated as the corresponding identity.

-Add a `Meteor.validateLoginAttempt` handler that checks whether the login attempt originated from `Identity.authenticate` and `Identity.create` and, if it does, upserts a document into the  `Identity.identities` collection corresponding to the service property used to login, and throws a `Meteor.Error('identity-upserted', identityToken)` error.
+Add a `Meteor.validateLoginAttempt` handler that checks whether the connection's 'create identity' flag is set and, if it is, upserts a document into the `Identity.identities` collection corresponding to the service property used to login, and throws a `Meteor.Error('identity-upserted', identityToken)` error.

-Add a `Meteor.validateNewUser` handler that checks whether the user document has a `services` property and, if it does, upserts a document into the `Identity.identities` collection corresponding to the first (and typically only) service, and throws a `Meteor.Error('identity-upserted', identityToken)` error.
+Add a `Meteor.validateNewUser` handler that checks whether the connection's 'create identity' flag is set and the user document has a `services` property and, if it so, upserts a document into the `Identity.identities` collection corresponding to the first (and typically only) service, and throws a `Meteor.Error('identity-upserted', identityToken)` error.

-Change `Accounts._callLoginMethod()` to detect the returned `identity-upserted` errors and pass the identity token to the `Identity.onAttemptCompletion` callbacks.
+### Miscellaneous

 Have `Accounts.create` call a new server method that uses the identity token to find the identity document and updates it's `accountId` to refer to the new